huggingface/diffusers/docs/source/en/using-diffusers/unconditional_image_generation.md

 <Tip>

 Want to generate images of something else?
-Take a look at the training [guide](../training/unconditional_training) to learn how to generate your own images.
+Take a look at the training [guide](../training/unconditional_training) to learn how to train a model to generate your own images.

 </Tip>